tsykoduk/greg.nokes.name/_posts/2006-12-01-polymorphic-associations-in-rails.md

 </tr></table>

-<p>But the problem with that is that an address belongs to <strong>both</strong> a person and a dog.
+But the problem with that is that an address belongs to <strong>both</strong> a person and a dog.
 What about those happy homes who have no dogs?
-Or that have a cat, instead? we need a belongs_to 'or' statement.</p>
+Or that have a cat, instead? we need a belongs_to 'or' statement.

-<p>Enter the polymorph.</p>
+Enter the polymorph.

 <table class="CodeRay"><tr>